 The UNTSO area of operations covers five Middle Eastern countries including Israel, Lebanon, Syria, Jordan and Egypt.
-The UNTSO headquarters is based in Jerusalem, Israel.
+The UNTSO headquarters is based in each of the countries.
 An UNTSO Observer Group (or outstation, as they are known) is based Within each of the countries (with the exception of Jordan).

 Who do they report to?

-UNTSO personnel answer to UN Headquarters in New York.
+UNTSO personnel report to UN Headquarters in New York.

 How long are they posted to a particular area for?
 How often are they rotated?

 The posting length and rotation cycle varies dependant on the region that UNTSOs are based in.
 The New Zealanders deploy into the region as individuals throughout the year, and complete a twelve month tour of duty.

 In November 1947, the United Nations General Assembly endorsed a plan for the partition of Palestine, providing for the creation of an Arab State and a Jewish State, with Jerusalem to be placed under international status.
 The plan was not accepted by the Palestinian and Arab States.
 On 14 May 1948, the United Kingdom relinquished its mandate over Palestine and the State of Israel was proclaimed.
 On the following day, the Palestinian Arabs, assisted by Arab Staed, opened Hostilities against Israel.